 The Council received 12 comments in response to the ANPR.
 At its March 18, 2011, meeting, the Council approved the publication of a NPRM that describes the criteria, analytical framework, and process and procedures the Council proposes to use to designate an FMU as systemically important.
 The NPRM includes the statutory factors the Council is required to take into consideration and adds subcategories under each of the factors to provide examples of how those factors will be applied.
 The NPRM also outlines a two-stage process for evaluating and designating an FMU as systemically important.
 This process includes opportunities for a prospective FMU to submit materials in support of or opposition to a proposed designation.
-Consistent with statutory provisions, any designation of an FMU will require consent by the same supermajority and affirmative vote procedure described above for designation of nonbank firms.
+Consistent with statutory provisions, any designation of an FMU will require consent by the same supermajority and affirmative vote procedure described above for designation of non-bank firms.
 The Council must also engage in prior consultation with the Federal Reserve Board and the relevant federal financial agency that has primary jurisdiction over the FMU.

-Possible of the closed deliberations of each Council meeting, allowing for a free exchange of information and insights.
+Possible Systemic Risk Monitoring - The Council and its committees are also making strides in providing a more systematic framework for identifying, monitoring, and deliberating potential systemic risks to the financial stability of the U.S. Briefings and discussions on potential risks and the implications of current market developments - such as recent events in Japan, the Middle East, and Northern Africa - on financial stability are a key part of the closed deliberations of each Council meeting, allowing for a free exchange of information and insights.
 As part of these discussions, members assess the likelihood and magnitude of the risks, the need for additional data or analysis, and whether there is a current need to supplement or redirect current actions and supervisory oversight to mitigate these risks.
 In addition, the Council's Data Subcommittee has overseen the development and production of a standard set of analyses that FSOC members receive prior to each Council meeting that summarize current conditions and trends related to the macroeconomic and financial environment, financial institutions, financial markets, and the international economy.